 Make sure you’ve got your menu set up accordingly.
 French fries, hot dogs, and hamburgers are classic kid favorites.
 If you’re stocked up on coloring pages and crayons too, include them in your takeout bags!

 As of April 2020, the veteran unemployment rate is 11.8 percent.
 Many veterans need assistance, especially in these tough times, and Memorial Day is the perfect opportunity to give back to the veteran community.
 Here are a few ideas to collect donations and support those who served:

 - Contact your local Veterans Association to find out exactly what types of donations they’re looking for, whether it’s food, clothing, or money.

 - Check in with nonprofits or VAs and ask what items they need to support veterans.
 Ask customers to bring in a non-perishable food item or an article of unworn clothing in exchange for a discount on their bill.

 - Donate a portion of your Memorial Day proceeds to one of over 7,000 nonprofits that help veterans and military families.

 No matter how you choose to celebrate Memorial Day weekend, be sure to spread the word on your social media accounts.
-Post about your patio opening or the specials you’re offering to veterans and your Instagram or Facebook accounts to get the message out.
+Post about your online ordering with a link to your page, show off pictures of the specials you’re offering and spread the word about discounts for veterans.
 This will help you communicate with your audience and gives them the power to share your promotions with their friends.